-They hired CF (Fred) Turner after their first album had all but been completed.
-Though his name appears on the jacket, Turner actually had nothing to do with the self-titled debut, which was released on Reprise Records that summer.
+On a friend's urging, Randy saw Pink Plumm in a bar in Winnipeg one night to check out the singer/bassist.
+Randy's Mormon beliefs meant he stood in the doorway with the bouncer holding the door open.
+Shortly after, Fred Turner was brought on while they finished up their first album.
+Though his name appears on the jacket, Turner actually had nothing to do with the self-titled debut when Reprise released it that summer.
 Backed by the first single, "Rock & Roll Band", the album was met with relative indifference.
 While the band was on the road that fall, the second single hit the radio stations, but "Crazy Arms Crazy Eyes" didn't do much either.

 By early '72, the band had migrated from Winnipeg to the west coast following their inaugural North American tour.
 They returned to Toronto's RCA Studios for the recording of the second album.
-With Randy again at the controls, the sessions were taking a heavier turn, with Turner contributing more, writing 4 tracks on his own and co-writing "Put It In A Song" with Randy.
-At the same time Allen was contributing less - though he did co-write "Dunrobin's Gone", the group's biggest hit along with Bob Ericson, and penned "Waterloo Country" and helped the Bachmans with two other tracks.
-The band's only song written solely by an outsider was also present, with "Long Way Round" by Charles Charles.
-But by the time Brave Belt II was released that summer, Allen's vision of the group, and the conflicts which arose from it, had led to his departure.
-He was replaced by a third Bachman, Tim and the group honed their chops touring pretty much non-stop in western Canada.
+With Randy again at the controls, the sessions were taking a heavier turn, with Turner contributing, writing four tracks on his own and co-writing "Put It In A Song" with Randy.

 Frustrated at what he perceived to be poor support from Reprise, Randy began shopping around for another label while the band wrote material for their next record, which was steadily taking a heavier, grittier tone.
-They landed a deal with Mercury Records before the end of the year, but management was insisting on a name change, and Bachman Turner Overdrive was born.
+They landed a deal with Mercury Records in '73, but management was insisting on a name change, and Bachman Turner Overdrive was born.

 Following the instant success of BTO, Reprise re-released Brave Belt II in '74, under the name Bachman-Turner-Bachman as Brave Belt.
-Bullseye Records in Canada struck a deal with Randy in 2001 to re-issue the 2 Brave Belt albums, and included two bonus tracks "Hands And Faces" and a version of "Shakin' All Over", the track that broke The Guess Who into the limelight 25 years earlier.
+Bullseye Records in Canada struck a deal with Randy in 2001 to re-issue both albums, including the originally scrapped bonus tracks, "Hands And Faces" and a version of "Shakin' All Over", the track that broke The Guess Who through the glass ceiling in the '60s.